 It began on November 20, 1975, with the creation of WVLC -The Voice of Loyola College.
-Founded by John Franklin (’76), former news editor at the Greyhound and built by Jay Guyther (’78), the station was in operation until 2000.
-Call letter conflicts with a licensed station required the change in 1976 to WLCR – Loyola College Radio, which it remained until closing in 2000.
-A group of students restarted radio at Loyola with the opening of WLOY on March 19, 2003.
+The carrier current AM broadcast system reached into dorms on campus from it’s studios under the cafeteria in the student center.
+Founded by John Franklin (’76), former news editor at the Greyhound and built by Jay Guyther (’78), the station was in operation until 1996.
+Call letter conflicts with a licensed station required the change in 1976 to WLCR – Loyola College Radio, which it remained until closing in 1996 due to the renovation and expansion of the student center.
+A group of students restarted radio at Loyola with the opening of WLOY in the fall of 2002 with a small startup staff.
+After training and planning were complete, the new WLOY went into full time operations on March 19, 2003.
+Since that time the station has been broadcasting 24-7-365 from studios in Bellarmine Hall on the West side of campus.

 Oddly, it appears both former call letter sets are now in use in the same region of Kentucky.
 WVLC-FM and WLCR-AM.
 Weird.

-UPDATE: WLOY hosted a 35th anniversary party for all old radio station alumni on Saturday November 20, 2010 at the new WLOY Loyola Radio studios in Bellarmine Hall!
+WLOY hosted a 35th anniversary party for all old radio station alumni on Saturday November 20, 2010 at the new WLOY Loyola Radio studios in Bellarmine Hall!
 We had a great turnout, and it was awesome to hear all the stories come together!
-Check back to see photos from the event or find us on Facebook at “WLOY/WLCR Alumni”!
+Check in with us on Facebook at “WLOY/WLCR Alumni” to join the group!

 Early Staff (by class year with titles held):